blay/blay.se/edgeryders.markdown

 ### Foreground and background

-The first theme is about the question weather institutions should be in the foreground or reside into the background of youth political participation.
+The first theme is about the question whether institutions should be in the foreground or reside into the background of youth political participation.
 It used to be that youth policy around participation was focused on bringing youth into the institutional forms of participation.